jdubqca

 He continued on through interconnected taverns

-that wound upward toward the sky.
+winding upward toward the sky.

 Each passing story flashed old photographs